-This year I hope to post reflections on some larger themes that span across the classes that I teach.
-For this first post, I describe seven moments from the first three weeks of teaching in this new school year.
-They are taken from some of the sixteen classes I currently teach for grades K-6, in math, chess, programming, or design, across across four after-school programs, homeschool and private classes.
-It is moments such as these that make my work meaningful to me.
+The new school year has begun.
+In this post, I describe seven moments from the first three weeks of teaching, taken from some of the sixteen classes I currently teach for grades K-6, in math, chess, programming, or design, across four after-school programs, homeschool and private classes.

-On our first day, I told the second grade SuperGirl Math class: “If this lesson is successful, in twenty minutes you will not know how to count to ten.”
-Each girl was given a Japanese abacus, the soroban.
-The soroban presents a beautiful exemplar of place value — the idea that we write numbers using the one’s place, ten’s place, hundred’s place etc., an idea not yet intuitive for the girls.
 Even without knowing the terminology, just about every adult understands place value; it’s a natural part of how we look at the world.
 But the history of place value is amazing and not at all intuitive.
 Place value became common in Europe only 500 years ago, after a few centuries of resistance from people unwilling to let go of Roman numerals and the use of beads as counters.
 Even some early Colonial American math texts tried to explain to skeptical readers how a “cipher”, a zero, could have any meaningful value in a number — how could it be that 1000, which is just a 1 plus three zero’s, means something more than simply 1?
 How could it be that when you ‘add’ zero to a number it gets ten times bigger?”
-In our lesson we didn’t have 500 years, only twenty minutes, by which time the girls figured out how to represent 1 through 9 on the soroban, but they were flummoxed beyond that, so we let it go till the next lesson.
-At the end they cheerfully chanted, “We don’t even know how to count to ten!”
+Although the girls’ thinking on place value is not fully modern, in our soroban lesson we don’t have 500 years, only twenty minutes, by which time they figured out how to represent 1 through 9, but they were flummoxed beyond that, so we let it go till the next lesson.
+At the end of this lesson they cheerfully chanted, “We don’t even know how to count to ten!”